Think You’re Covered from an ELD Harassment Lawsuit?

 To be considered harassment, the action must involve information available to the motor carrier through an ELD or other technology used in combination with an ELD.
 FMCSA explicitly prohibits a motor carrier from harassing a driver.

-A few ways your ELD helps you stay complaint and free from harassment lawsuits:
+Here are some ways ELDs helps drivers stay compliant and free from harassment lawsuits:

 - Clearly show your drivers and dispatchers daily and weekly on duty time and driving time available.
 Clearly show sleeper berth and off duty time remaining.
 Dispatchers need to choose the driver with enough time left to safely and legally complete their trips and should never interrupt their sleep time with questions or notifications.
 The ELD should keep these important times up to date for review at a moment’s notice.
 Be sure drivers take their required 30 minute breaks.
 Resting helps avoid fatigue and is required by law.